EV Charging Time & Cost Calculator

 These inputs work together.
 A larger battery does not always mean a longer session if you are only topping up a small percentage.
 Likewise, a high-power charger does not always guarantee a short session if the vehicle tapers aggressively near 80% or 90%.
 The calculator is most useful when you think of it as a planning tool rather than a promise of exact minute-by-minute behavior.

-Suppose you have a 60 kWh EV, you arrive home at 20% state of charge, and you want to charge to 80%.
-You use a 7.2 kW Level 2 charger, your charging efficiency is 0.90, and your electricity price is $0.15 per kWh.
-The battery needs 60% of 60 kWh, which is 36 kWh added to the battery.
+Here is a realistic EV charging example using a 60 kWh battery, a 7.2 kW Level 2 charger, and a move from 20% to 80% state of charge.
+You use a 60 kWh EV, you arrive home at 20% state of charge, and you want to charge to 80%.
+With charging efficiency set to 0.90 and electricity priced at $0.15 per kWh, the battery needs 60% of 60 kWh, which is 36 kWh added to the pack.
 Because efficiency is 90%, the energy drawn from the grid is 36 / 0.90 = 40 kWh.
 At 7.2 kW, the estimated charging time is 40 / 7.2 = about 5.56 hours.
 The estimated session cost is 40 × 0.15 = $6.00.

 The result area reports estimated charging time, total energy drawn from the grid, optional session cost, and an estimated finish time if you entered a start time.
 Charging time is shown both in hours and minutes and as a decimal hour value.
 The energy figure is especially useful because it helps you compare charging sessions across different vehicles and rates.
-If the cost appears higher than expected, check whether your electricity price includes taxes or delivery charges, and remember that public charging stations may use rates much higher than residential service.
+If the cost looks higher than expected, check whether your electricity price includes taxes or delivery charges, and remember that public charging stations may use rates much higher than residential service.

-Real-World Assumptions and Limits
+Real-World EV Charging Assumptions and Limits

-All charging calculators simplify reality.
+All EV charging calculators simplify reality.
 Actual charging speed can be affected by battery temperature, station limits, cable limits, onboard charger limits, battery conditioning, and software-controlled charging curves.
 DC fast charging is especially variable because the advertised charger power is often a peak value rather than a constant rate.
 Even home charging can vary if voltage fluctuates or if the vehicle reduces power to protect the battery.

 The taper inputs in this calculator are a practical compromise.
 They do not reproduce a full manufacturer charging curve, but they do help you avoid the common mistake of assuming the car charges at the same speed all the way to the target percentage.
 That makes the estimate more realistic, especially when charging above 80%.

-Planning Home and Public Charging
+Planning Home Charging vs. Public Charging

 For home charging, this calculator is useful for deciding whether your current setup fits your driving habits.
 If your overnight window is eight hours and the estimate says your usual recharge takes five or six hours, your setup is probably adequate.
 If the estimate regularly exceeds your available charging window, a higher-power Level 2 charger may be worth considering.
 For public charging, the calculator helps you compare convenience and cost.
 A fast charger may save time on a trip, but the price per kWh can be much higher than charging at home.